 There’s no way around it – when it’s cold out there, the scrap metal recycling business slows down a bit.
 However, that doesn’t mean you should throw in the towel until spring.
-We’ve got some insight, advice, and thoughts on how to get through the winter.
-Keep reading!
+We’ve got some insight, advice, and thoughts on how to get through the winter… and earn some extra cold hard cash.

 So, why does the scrap industry slow down in winter?
 Well (and you probably guessed it), it’s because of the cold!
 Digging into it deeper, there are a few key slowdown factors that the cold causes.

-When it’s cold out, many of the industries that create a lot of scrap slow down.
-There’s less construction, less home renovation, and less home maintenance (plumbing, electrician work, etc) work to go around.
+When it’s cold out, many industries that create a lot of scrap slow down.
+There’s less construction, less home renovation, and less home maintenance (plumbing, electrician work, etc,) work to go around.
 That means there’s just less scrap being generated for you to collect.

 Snow has a number of negative effects on the scrapping industry.

-First, it impedes traffic and transportation, which means less people are able to get to their jobs that generate scrap (like above,) and less people are able to bring scrap to the yard.
+First, it impedes traffic and transportation, which means less people are able to get to their jobs that generate scrap and less people are able to bring scrap to the yard.

 Second, it sidelines construction and home improvement projects, which means less scrap is being created.